 Even if you don't have problems, zip the file as described above and send it to yourself (or a friend) to make sure you know how to zip the files correctly and unzip the file and open the project.

 Remember that the learning activities are not graded.
-Completing them will, however, be essential for demonstrating competency (pass the competency demonstration quizzes).
+Completing them will, however, be essential for demonstrating competency (passing the competency demonstration quizzes).
+You can tell if you created the project as asked by comparing your forms to the samples, checking to make sure you named everything, and making sure the start form is identified as requested.